 If the genome theory is solid, all of these artists should appeal to me on an instinctive level.
-Whether they’ll have the added mystery ingredient that leads me to full embrace them remains to be seen.
+Whether they’ll have the added mystery ingredient that leads me to fully embrace them remains to be seen.

 First up is a band whose influence far outweighed its popularity.
 Big Star formed in 1971 and broke up just three years later, releasing only three albums by the original lineup (surviving members of the band reformed two decades later to release another record).